Frequently Asked Questions

 If anyone in your Living Circle develops Covid-19 symptoms, all members of the Living Circle will need to self-isolate within your residence until a test is taken.

+If you, or someone in your living circle, tests positive you must self-isolate as per government guidance.
 If you test positive you must inform the University using the Coronavirus self-reporting form so that we can inform other members of your Living Circle and provide you with support.
 As soon as a case is reported to us via the self-reporting form we will email all members of that living circle to let you know how to access the support on offer.

 You do not need to self-isolate if someone in your residence who isn't in your Living Circle tests positive for Covid-19 unless the University contacts you to inform you otherwise.